elidaniel92/scala-script/README.md

 # Scala-Script

-Scala as Script language samples for Linux (Bash)
+Scala as Script Language Samples for Linux (Bash)